Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Introduction

-\textbf{RQ1: What are the characteristics of the projects containing GPT-generated code?} In the projects with GPT-generated code, there are more GPT-generated Python (675) and JavaScript (371) code snippets than Java (174), C/C++ (158), and TypeScript (90).
-These projects are typically small (the median number of code files ranging from 13 to 36 across the five programming languages) and are not well-known within the GitHub community (the median star count between 0 and 1 across the five programming languages).
-They are often led by individuals or small teams, with a median contributor count between two and four.
-However, the projects generally undergo continuous development and improvement, with a median number of commits ranging from 27 to 133 across the five programming languages.
+\textbf{RQ1: What are the characteristics of the projects containing the self-admitted GPT-generated code?} In the projects with the self-admitted GPT-generated code, there are more GPT-generated Python (140), TypeScript (248), and JavaScript (162) code snippets than Java (41) and C/C++ (75).
+Most projects are typically not large (the median number of code files in the projects ranging from 12 to 53 across the five programming languages).
+They are often led by small or medium-sized teams, with a median contributor count between 2 and 11.
+However, the projects generally undergo continuous development and improvement, with a median number of commits between 52 to 426 across the five languages.

-\textbf{RQ2: What are the characteristics of the GPT-generated code? } Developers mainly utilize ChatGPT/Copilot to generate Python, Java, and TypeScript code for data processing and transformation \footnote{This code is responsible for manipulating, converting, or transforming raw data into a format suitable for analysis, visualization, or storage.
-It includes tasks like data cleaning, aggregation, filtering, and transformation.}, accounting for 42\%, 46\%, and 36\%, respectively.
-For C/C++ and JavaScript, developers use ChatGPT/Copilot to generate algorithm and data structure code (20\%) and user interface code (26\%), respectively, followed by data processing and transformation code (19\% and 23\%, respectively).
-The GPT-generated code is relatively short, with median Lines of Code (LOC) ranging from 12 to 36 across the five programming languages.
-Their complexity is generally low, with median cyclomatic complexity values from 2 to 5 and cognitive complexity values between 1 and 3 across the five programming languages.
+\textbf{RQ2: What are the characteristics of the self-admitted GPT-generated code? } Developers mainly utilize ChatGPT/Copilot to generate algorithm and data structure code \footnote{This code is responsible for utilizing common data structures for processing non-text data, along with fundamental algorithms} for Python, Java, C/C++, JavaScript, and TypeScript, accounting for 22\%, 62\%, 63\%, 36\%, and 44\%, respectively.
+In the case of Python, generating code for text processing is also common, comprising 26\% of the total.
+The self-admitted GPT-generated code is primarily relatively short, with median Lines of Code (LOC) ranging from 10 to 63 across the five languages.
+Their complexity is generally low, with median cyclomatic complexity values from 1 to 3 and cognitive complexity between 0 and 4 across the five languages.